grantcurell/anki-voice/README.md

 - `"compare"`
 - `"more about"`

 Any sentence starting with question words or containing "explain", "clarify", "more about", "don't understand", or similar phrases will be treated as a question.
-The app uses GPT-5 to answer your question using the card's context.
+The app uses LLM (Ollama) to answer your question using the card's context.

 #### Read Answer (During Action Phase)
 - `"read answer"`